RuojiaTao/Covid-Misinformation-Spread-on-Tweets/README.md

- - The `run.py` file run all part of code:
+ - The `run.py` file run all part of code
  - `Data_Pre` folder contains:
      - `hydrate_tweets_twarc.py` : hydrating the data
      - `EDA.py`: explore the raw data and try to find interesting points